Chef Infra Server

 Connect a Chef Organization to a Chef Infra Server

-To see a list of existing organizations that are applied to a Chef Infra Server, select a Chef Infra Server from the Chef Servers list, then select the Orgs tab.
-Refer to the image below:
+To view a list of existing organizations on a Chef Infra Server, select a Chef Infra Server from the Chef Servers list, then select the Organizations tab, as shown below:

 To create a new organization, see the documentation on setting up a Chef Infra Server.

-To add an existing organization, select Add Chef Organization which will open a popup menu as shown below:
+To add an existing organization, select Add Chef Organization, which opens a dialog box as shown below:

 Enter the Name, Projects, Admin User, and Admin Key fields using the same values that were provided when the organization was configured using Knife.